Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 - Create a larger icon with a size of 64x64, 128x128, or 256x256 for use as the icon for the plugin on the Asset Library and the icon for the plugin's demo project.
 - Fix the button press not being cancelled when moving the mouse cursor outside the button while it is still being pressed down, if the `Keep Pressed Outside` property is set to *false*.
 - Fix the text display issue and add any related properties.
 - Add a better comparison image which shows the difference between the NinePatchButton's texturing method and the TextureButton's texturing method more clearly.
-Perhaps a center texture could be used?
+Perhaps a center texture could be used to show how it stretches when using the TextureButton?
-- Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button.
+- Add the `Click Mask` property from the Texture Button to enable the user to set up their own click masks to fit their custom textures for the button (by default the click mask is rectangular, and with a texture that is, say, circular, the click mask will not line up as it should with the texture of the button).
 - Add the `Flip H` property from the Texture Button, renamed to `Texture Flip H` for clarity.
 - Add the `Flip V` property from the Texture Button, renamed to `Texture Flip V` for clarity.
 - Add the button texturing method from the Texture Button?
 It could be useful to have as an alternative to the already-implemented NinePatchRect button texturing method.
-Since you'd then have both button texturing methods, and not just the NinePatchRect's, this might also call for a name change for the plugin?
+Since you'd then have both button texturing methods and not just the NinePatchRect's.
+This might also call for a name change for the plugin if it is implemented.
 - Add [Conditional Export Properties](http://kehomsforge.com/tutorials/single/gdConditionalProperty)?
 It could be used for giving the option between using the Texture Button-Esque button texturing method and the NinePatchRect-Esque button texturing method without clogging up the Inspector and would help make it more user-friendly.
 The downside is that it would increase the length and complexity of the plugin's script.
 - Add exported properties to custom property groups?
 It would help make it more user-friendly and would help organize the Inspector better, but the downside is that it would increase the length and complexity of the plugin's script.